Resources for Parents and Families

-Encourage your student to keep informed about what’s happening on campus by viewing the monthly Career Centre Events Calendar and the Other U of T Career Events page.
-Here you’ll find information about the Get Experience Fair, Graduate and Professional Schools Fair and Get Hired: Summer & Full-Time Job Fair, workshops and opportunities to meet with employers, such as networking panels and information sessions.
+Encourage your student to keep informed about what’s happening on campus by viewing the Career Centre Events Calendar.
+Here you’ll find information about the Get Hired Fair, Graduate and Professional Schools Fair, workshops and opportunities to meet with employers, such as networking panels and information sessions.

 Review some of our career planning resources with your student such as:

 - The sample career plan

 - Careers by Major, which offers insight into the types of work students can pursue based on their program of study

 - Career Cruising, an extensive compilation of occupational descriptions, sample career paths, earnings and more (accessible through the Resources tab on the left menu bar on CLNx)

 - Review the list of workshops offered by the Career Centre